 It was never supposed to be discovered.

 The Incans were worried (for good reason) that the Spanish would discover and loot Machu Picchu.
 To prevent that probable ransacking, less than a hundred years after they built the city in 1532, the Incans abandoned it, burning the forest on the way out so the re-growth would hide the trails up the mountain.
-The plan worked and the Spanish never discovered Machu Picchu and it was hidden to outsiders until Hiram Bingham visited in 1911.
+The plan worked and the Spanish never discovered Machu Picchu and it was hidden from outsiders until Hiram Bingham visited in 1911.

 Bingham actually discovered the wrong city.

-According to National Geographic, who funded some of Bingham’s later explorations, when the explorer was brought to Machu Picchu, he thought he had discovered a different city altogether.
+According to National Geographic, which funded some of Bingham's later explorations, when the explorer was brought to Machu Picchu, he thought he had discovered a different city altogether.
 Bingham believed that his local guides had led him to the so-called Lost City of the Incas, Vilcabamba, the Inca stronghold where the rulers waged a years-long battle against Spanish conquistadors.
 It took 50 years of arguing until Bingham was proved wrong, by an explorer named Gene Savoy, who in 1964, proved that the real lost city of the Inca was Espiritu Pampa, west of Machu Picchu.

-The explorer may have been good at paying off trail guides, but he had no idea what he discovered.
-Bingham not only believed that he had discovered Vilcabama, but he also believed that Machu Picchu was the mythical Tampu-tocco, the birthplace of the Inca forefathers.
+The explorer may have been good at paying off-trail guides, but he had no idea what he discovered.
+Bingham not only believed that he had discovered Vilcabamba, but he also believed that Machu Picchu was the mythical Tampu-tocco, the birthplace of the Inca forefathers.
 His fallback theory was that Machu Picchu was a sacred convent filled with chosen women known as the ''virgins of the sun,'' and presided over by priests who worshiped the sun god.
 This delightful theory turned out, sadly, not to be true.

 Machu Picchu may have been the original resort town.

 According to a group of archaeologists, Machu Picchu was built as a retreat for the royal family.
-Research conducted by John Rowe, Richard Burger, and Lucy Salazar reveals that Incan ruler Pachacuti Inca Yupanqui, who it is believe built Machu Picchu, may have envisioned the city as a peaceful place to get away from the hustle and bustle of the city in Cuzco.
-Machu Picchu was basically an ancient hilltop getaway that most likely would have topped T + L’s World’s Best list in 1457.
+Research conducted by John Rowe, Richard Burger, and Lucy Salazar reveals that Incan ruler Pachacuti Inca Yupanqui, who is believed built Machu Picchu, may have envisioned the city as a peaceful place to get away from the hustle and bustle of the city in Cuzco.
+Machu Picchu was basically an ancient hilltop getaway that most likely would have topped T + L's World's Best list in 1457.

 There’s a good chance it was an incredibly diverse city.

 Andean civilization expert Brian Bauer told National Geographic, that there is a great deal of archaeological evidence that the Inca weren't the only people to live at Machu Picchu.
-While the village didn’t have a marketplace, archaeologists have uncovered ceramics from people across the region indicating that people from a variety of backgrounds lived in—or at least passed through—the city.
+While the village didn't have a marketplace, archaeologists have uncovered ceramics from people across the region indicating that people from a variety of backgrounds lived in — or at least passed through — the city.

 The Inca were master stonemasons.